MolochVentures/moloch/README.md

 3. Saves passed in values for global constants `periodDuration`, `votingPeriodLength`, `gracePeriodLength`, and `proposalDeposit`.
 4. Immediately starts the first period (period 0) at `startTime = now`.
 5. Sets the `endTime` of the first period to 1 day from `now`.
-6. Initializes the voting shares for the founding members.
+6. Initializes the voting shares of the founding members.
 ```
     constructor(
         address guildBankAddress,